eforsys/hootmarket-api/sections/brands.md

 Brands
 ======

-The brands API provides a CRUD interface to the brands of products.
+CRUD interface for the brands of products.

 Get brands
 ----------